-HAMPTON (W. S.), 69 miles from New-York.
+Hampton (W. S.), 69 miles from New-York.

-HAMBURGH is directly opposite Hampton.
+Hamburgh is directly opposite Hampton.
 The creek which empties into the river at this point is called Wappinger's Creek.
 One mile and a half above this place, on a projecting point, is seen a fine brick building, with an arbour on the hill.
 This was the residence of George Clinton, formerly Governor of this State, and celebrated in the annals of New-York as a statesman, a soldier, and a good citizen.
 Gen. James Tallmadge is the present occupant.

-JEW'S CREEK (W. S.) is $1\frac{1}{2}$ miles above Hampton.
+Jew's Creek (W. S.) is $1\frac{1}{2}$ miles above Hampton.
 Brick-manufacturing is carried on at this place very extensively.

-MILTON (W.S.), 72 miles from New-York.
-The village opposite is called BARNEGAT.
-The shore between Hampton and Milton is literally covered with lime-kilns.
+MILTON (W. S.), 72 miles from New-York.
+The village opposite is called Barnegat.
+The shore between Hampton and Milton is literally covered with ume-kilns.

 The beautiful mansion of Col. Livingston is situated in delightful grounds on the margin of the river, about 1 mile south of Poughkeepsie.

-\POUGHKEEPSIE (E.S.) is located about 1 mile This place was originally settled from the landing. by some Dutch families, about the year 1735, and derived its name from an Indian word, Apokeepsing, signifying safe harbour.
+Poughkeepsie (E.S.) is located about 1 mile This place was originally settled from the landing. by some Dutch families, about the year 1735, and derived its name from an Indian word, Apokeepsing, signifying safe harbour.
 It was incorporated as a village in 1801, and now contains a population of more than 5000.
 It is a beautiful and pleasant place; the buildings and grounds of its inhabitants displaying much taste.
 Its importance as a river-town is very considerable, having an extensive back country to support its commercial prosperity.
 The shore is rough and bold, and the steamboat landing is not seen until the boat reaches the dock, in consequence of a high rocky projection, called the "Call Rock."
 There is a very fine view, for several miles north and south, from the top of this rock.
 There are two fine hotels in the village, equal to any between the cities of New-York and Albany.

-NEW PALTZ (W.S.).
+NEW PALTZ (W. S.).
 This village is opposite Poughkeepsie.

-\HYDE PARK (E. S.).
-A large tract of land at this place belongs to the estate of Dr. David Hosack, an eminent physician of New-York, who retired from the city to this delightful part of the country a few years ago.
-He died in New-York in December last.
-The mansion is in sight from the river.
-There is a park for deer, arbours, lawn, and a hot-house, which contains specimens of almost all our domestic plants, together with a great variety from other countries.
+Hyde Park (E. S.).
+A large tract of land at this place is owned by Dr. David Hosack, an eminent physician from New-York, who has lately retired from the city to this delightful part of the country.
+His splendid mansion is in sight from the river.
+There is a park for deer, arbours, lawn, and a very extensive hot-house, which contains specimens of almost all our domestic plants, together with a great variety from other countries.

-Half a mile above Dr. Hosack's is seen Judge Pendleton's mansion; and two miles farther is that of Hamilton Wilkes, Esq.
+Half a mile above Dr. Hosack's is seen Judge Pendleton's mansion; and two miles further is that of Hamilton Wilkes, Esq.
 Dr. Rowan's seat is directly across the river from Hyde Park.
 Three miles above, Beaver Creek empties itself into the Hudson.